DanHefrman/test/Resource-Hub-Mark_II/Content/week-7/test-prep/Student-Made-possibly-Imperfect/Week 7 test prep.md

 }

-*// Using the first element of the array as the "top" of the stack*
+*// Using the first element of the array as the \"top\" of the stack*

 *// This is not as efficient as the previous implementation since we have to*